NNBnh/orml/README.md

 ### 📜 1.
 HTML power

 ORML is basically HTML5 under the hood.
-So every syntaxes, elements and rulesets of HTML will be applied to ORML but with changes declared below.
+So every syntaxes, elements and rulesets (even [`&` character reference](https://www.w3schools.com/charsets/ref_html_symbols.asp)) of HTML will be applied to ORML but with changes declared below.

 ####  📏 1.1.
 Syntax